Why Spinal Cord Injuries Are Serious

 Spinal Fractures

 When vertebrae are fractured, it is usually caused by trauma violent enough to damage the spine's generally resilient bones.
-Fractured vertebrae often result from falls, car accidents, assaults, or sports injuries.
-These injuries are often painful, cause numbness, may result in a high fever, and cause the loss of motor control.
+These injuries often result from falls, car accidents, assaults, or sports injuries.
+They are often painful, cause numbness, may result in a high fever, and can lead to the loss of motor control.
+Understanding the nuances of spinal fractures is essential since they vary greatly in impact and recovery requirements.

 Types of spine fractures include:

-- Compression Fracture: This happens when a vertebra has its frontside broken while the back remains undamaged.
+- Compression Fracture: This happens when a vertebra has its front side broken while the back remains undamaged.
+This type of fracture often occurs in older adults due to osteoporosis.

-- Flexion-Distraction: Often seen with seatbelt injuries or whiplash, this occurs when a vertebra is pulled apart.
+- Flexion-Distraction: Often seen with seatbelt injuries or whiplash, this occurs when a vertebra is pulled apart, putting immense stress on the spinal column.

-- Transverse Process: This involves a rotation of the vertebra.
+- Transverse Process: This involves a vertebra rotation, which can destabilize the spinal column if not addressed.

-- Fracture-Dislocation: This injury involves a broken vertebra and torn ligaments.
+- Fracture-Dislocation: This injury involves a broken vertebra and torn ligaments, complicating recovery and often requiring surgical intervention.

 Spinal Cord Injury Complications

 Spinal injuries are devastating as they may result in more than losing the victim's ability to move.
-These injuries may also significantly change the way the body can accomplish basic functions.
+These injuries may also significantly change how the body can accomplish basic functions.
 Injury complications include:

-- Severe and/or chronic pain, caused by damaged nerves.
+- Severe and/or chronic pain caused by damaged nerves.
+Managing pain is a critical aspect of ongoing treatment for spinal cord injury victims.

 Treatment for Spinal Cord Injuries